rhboot/shim/SBAT.md

 issue required for that generation.
-Additionally, in the event that a bypass only manifests in a specific product's component, vendors may ask for a product-specific generation number to be published for one of their products components.
+Additionally, in the event that a bypass only manifests in a specific product's component, vendors may ask for a product-specific generation number to be published for one of their product's components.
 This avoids triggering an industry wide re-publishing of otherwise safe components.

  A product-specific minimum generation number only applies to the instance of that component that is signed with that product name.
-Another product's instance of the same component may be installed on the same system and would not be subject to the other product-specific minimum generation number.
+Another product's instance of the same component may be installed on the same system and would not be subject to the other product's product-specific minimum generation number.
 However, both of those components will need to meet the global minimum generation number for that component.
 A very likely scenario would be that a product is shipped with an incomplete fix required for a specific minimum generation number, but is labeled with that number.
-Rather than having the entire industry that uses that component re-release, just that product's minimum generation number is incremented and that product's component is re-released along with a UEFI variable update that specifies that requirement.
+Rather than having the entire industry that uses that component re-release, just that product's minimum generation number would be incremented and that product's component re-released along with a UEFI variable update specifying that requirement.

  The global and product-specific generation number name spaces are not tied to each other.
 The global number is managed externally, and the vast